 Table of Contents

 The Zambezi National Park covers an area of 56,000km² and forms the border between Zimbabwe and Zambia for most of its length.

 The park stretches upstream for 50 kilometres.
 The same stretch that David Livingstone travelled down on his way to discover the Victoria Falls in 1855.

 This scenic National Park supports a lush riverside bush in which bushbuck and duiker seek shade and protection.
 The Zambezi River is famous for its bream and tiger fish as well as numerous other species of fish.
 The abundance of birdlife is a birders paradise with herons, kingfishers and many other species of birds.

-Even though this park is not the biggest in the area, it offers good game viewing opportunities with a wide variety of larger mammal species including lion, elephant, buffalo, giraffe, zebra and several species of antelope, including eland, kudu, waterbuck, impala, and sable.
+Even though this park is not the biggest in the area, this distinction goes to Hwange National Park, it offers good game viewing opportunities with a wide variety of larger mammal species including lion, elephant, buffalo, giraffe, zebra and several species of antelope, including eland, kudu, waterbuck, impala, and sable.
 All this is within an easy and short distance of Victoria Falls.

 To view the wildlife either take advantage of the walking safaris on offer, or take a trip along the Zambezi River Game Drive which has an extensive road network along the river, there are 25 outstanding picnic and fishing sites for day visitors along this route.